-The largest source of scholarships at Pitt Community College are institutional merit scholarships.
+The largest source of scholarships at Pitt Community College is institutional merit scholarships.
 Institutional merit scholarships are generally awarded based on stated criteria such as a high grade point average or high school class ranking.
-Other institutional scholarships are awarded based on affiliation with a certain group like a sorority or fraternity, interest in a specific subject area like math or science, etc. Need-based scholarships and grants are awarded based upon a student’s financial need.
+Other institutional scholarships are awarded based on affiliation with a certain group like a sorority or fraternity, interest in a specific subject area like math or science, etc. Need-based scholarships and grants are awarded based on a student’s financial need.
 Some scholarships are awarded based on both merit and financial need.

 Private foundations, civic organizations, and others provide additional scholarships.
 In our experience, most students receive these outside scholarships from organizations within their home community.
-For this reason, we encourage you to check with your high school, local civic organizations and religious institutions to see what scholarships are available, or you may search the WEB.
+For this reason, we encourage you to check with your high school, local civic organizations, and religious institutions to see what scholarships are available, or you may search the WEB.

 Federal Work Study is a federally supported employment program through which students are offered jobs to help meet college expenses.
-Eligibility is contingent on Financial Need that is determined by the U.S. Department of Education.
+Eligibility is contingent on Financial Need determined by the U.S. Department of Education.